simonprickett/simonprickett.github.io/_posts/2023-08-10-carbon-intensity-display-with-raspberry-pi-pico-and-pimoroni-gfx-pack.md

     ticks_before = time.ticks_ms()
 ```

 An improvement we could make here is to only actually call the API whenever the data we have is out of date.
-The API response does contain a validity period (see `from` and `to` below):
+The API response contains a validity period (see `from` and `to` below):

 ```json
 "data": [